 Talk about your day.
 Document what you do.
 People are nosey.
 Doesn’t have to be wildly exciting.
 Talk to your phone as if you were talking to a friend about your day

 Show off your values and really get used to this being part of your spiel.
 Sourcing eco-friendly ingredients?
 Great!
 Talk about it.
 A lot.
 This shows that you are being transparent.
 You can get your audience involved in making decisions by running polls and creating a buzz around your products.
 This helps create a community around your brand which means a strong customer return rate (it’s always easier and cheaper to sell to repeat customers than brand new ones).
-I was reminded of the power of this when I asked Lou from Brighton Lace to come and speak to my Visibiliyay community.
+I was reminded of the power of this when I asked Lou from Brighton Lace to come and speak to The Visible Vibes Community, the community I host filled with amazing women learning to become visible.
 In lockdown her business really took off by harnessing the power of the community she built on Instagram.

 With running your own biz, get used to stepping out of your comfort zone every day, especially if you’re new.
 There will always be new platforms, new things to learn but it doesn’t mean you have to be on all of them to sell what you do.